James Steuart Shanks: Shanks & Bolin, Magasin Anglais

 Magasin Anglais (the English Shop) was founded in 1852 and between 1880 and 1916 was located at 3 Kuznetski Most.
 This building still stands and is known as the 'Tretyakov House' which is now numbered 9/10 Kuznetski Most.
-Before 1880 the Magasin Anglais was located in the area where the Lubyanka Building now stands.
 Magasin Anglais is often described as an outfitter, selling women's accessories such as handbags, fans, furs and gloves, fabric for clothing, carpets, silverware as well as jewellery, some made by the House of Bolin.
 Items of silver were commissioned from the silversmith workshops of Maria Ivanovna Linke and were sold in by silverware division of the shop.
 After the death of H K Bolin in 1888, the jewellery division of Shanks & Bolin was sold to Bolin, the shop was then renamed Shanks & Co, Magasin Anglais.

 Children of James Steuart Shanks

 In 1853 James Steuart Shanks married Mary Louisa Schilling (of German-Baltic descent), they had nine children.
 Two of James' children made significant contributions to art and literature.
 Emily Shanks was the first female member of the Russian painters known as Peredvizhniki.
 Louise Shanks married Aylmer Maude and translated Tolstoy's novels into English, these translations are considered to be the best of their time.

 Mary Shanks was a member of Tolstoy's circle and adopted the Russian child Anya Troup.
-James junior and Henry Shanks carried on the Magasin Anglais after the retirement of James Steuart Shanks.
+James Shanks junior and Henry Shanks carried on the Magasin Anglais business after the retirement of James Steuart Shanks.
+The family business was lost during the revolution of 1917.

-George Shanks, son of Henry Shanks, is believed to be the first to translate the fraudulent antisemitic text, The Protocols of the Elders of Zion, from Russian into English and was a founder of Radio Normandie.
+George Shanks, son of Henry Shanks, is believed to be the first to translate the fraudulent antisemitic text, The Protocols of the Elders of Zion, from Russian into English and was a founder of Radio Normandy.